 A progress summary is a synthesis of all activities for a specified period which address significant activities, progress toward the recipient's desired personal outcomes, and changes in the recipient's social history.
-This summary must be of sufficient detail and analysis to allow for evaluation of the appropriateness of the recipient's current POC, sufficient information for use by other support coordinators, direct service workers, or their supervisors, and evaluation of activities by program monitors.
+This summary must be of sufficient detail and analysis such that any person reviewing the record can determine if the progress is appropriate and satisfactory based on the recipient's current POC.
 The progress summary in the service log may be used by the support coordinators and direct service providers to meet the documentation requirements.

-A progress summary must be completed at least every quarter for each recipient.
+A progress summary must be completed at least once every quarter for each recipient.